10 Common Knee Injuries and Diseases

 Pain may be managed and damage minimized by decreasing the burden on the knee joint with weight loss or use of a walking aid.
 Low-impact and aquatic exercises and physical therapy will strengthen the muscles to support the knee joint.

-Cold compression wraps, anti-inflammatory medications, and cortisone injections can reduce pain and inflammation.
-As discussed early, a recent study has called into question the benefit of arthroscopic surgery and you should discuss your options with a physician before making any decisions about surgery.
+Cold compression wraps, anti-inflammatory medications, and certain types of injections can reduce pain and inflammation.
+A recent study has called into question the benefit of arthroscopic surgery and you should discuss your options with a physician before making any decisions about surgery.

-If osteoarthritis pain cannot be managed by these methods, surgical options may be considered; knee arthroscopy, tibial osteotomy or knee replacement surgery, depending on your injury.
+If osteoarthritis pain cannot be managed by these methods, surgical options will most likely be considered; knee arthroscopy, tibial osteotomy or knee replacement surgery, depending on your injury.
 For more information on knee osteoarthritis, click here and follow the links on the left.

 Osgood-Schlatter ("oz-good shlot-ter"") is a disease experience by adolescents, usually athletes, during a period of rapid growth.
 It occurs when the patellar and/or tendon pulls away from the tibia and becomes inflamed.
 This inflammation is a result of excess strain on the tendon due to muscles and bones growing at varying rates.